 In 2013, the Kauffman Foundation hosted the 20th annual CCC Doctoral Conference at its headquarters in Kansas City, Missouri.
 In addition to being a celebration of the 20th anniversary of the CCC conference, this Faculty Day session themes explicitly honored Steven Klepper, as a co-founder and chief organizer universally credited for ensuring the continued existence and success of the consortium.
 A tribute to Steven Klepper for his work and dedication can be found here.
 The tributes relate many charming anecdotes about the history of the CCC.

 The organization of CCC transitioned to Rajshree Agarwal in 2013, enabled by the insights and advice Steven Klepper gave her in the months prior to his untimely passing.
 Steven Klepper will be sorely missed, even as the community continues its legacy, and remains as intellectually vibrant as ever.
 You can find Rajshree Agarwal’s message 2013 to the CCC community describing her own vision here.

 In 2013 CCC was incorporated as a non-profit organization to help support the mission of the doctoral conference.

-    Jeff Furman, Alfonso Gambardella, Samina Karim, Will Mitchell, Henry Sauerman, Scott Stern, Mary Tripsas and Chris Tucci support Rajshree on the board of CCC, providing her with insights and advice on issues impacting the CCC community.
+Alfonso Gambardella, Samina Karim, Aseem Kaul, Will Mitchell, Henry Sauerman, Sonali Shah, Brian Silverman, and David Tan support Rajshree on the board of CCC, providing her with insights and advice on issues impacting the CCC community.